Our Lips are Sealed

 He looked straight into the Elder’s eyes, all semblance of his usual lackadaisical and playful attitude gone.

 The Elder nodded in sympathy, and then shared what he knew, even knowing it would make his friend even more distraught.

-“I spoke to Cameron yesterday, and she was at Aokigahara around the time you called me.”
+“I spoke to Cameron yesterday, and she was in Aokigahara around the time you called me.”

 “Death mountain?”
 Alesdair inhaled sharply, his eyes wide with panic.

 She should be able to go anywhere, even places fae would not dare travel.
 Aokigahara was once such place.
 The aura of death was so thick in that forest that it literally suffocated life.
 Fae, with their unshakable link to the life and magic of the earth, found Aokigahara akin to a vacuum.
 Life magic did not exist there.
 Oh, things grew there; trees, moss, insects and the like, but it was void of earth energies.
 If a fae were to enter, it would be like drowning, not in water, but in tar.

 Alesdair unconsciously rubbed the side of his ribcage with his free hand.
 That small part of himself that he gave up for the necklace had felt the full effect of Aokigahara.
 As crippling as it was, he wondered what Madeline had endured, if anything.

 “Was she in pain?”

 “If she was, she didn’t mention it to Cameron,” the Elder replied.

 “I need for you to ask your pup to find out,” the fae replied.
 “He needs to collect every detail.
 It is imperative.
 If I’ve somehow made a mistake, and there is a flaw in the necklace, I will need to take action immediately.”